5jt/dyalog-cookbook/manuscript/08 Testing — the sound of breaking glass.md

   Function "Cleanup" found and executed.
 ~~~

 Clearly we need to have one test case for every result the function `TxtToCsv` might return but we leave that as an exercise to you.
-We have more important test cases to write: we want to make sure that whenever we create a new version of the EXE it will keep working.
+We have more important test cases to write: we want to ensure whenever we create a new version of the EXE that it will keep working.

-Let's rename the test functions we have so far:
+Let’s rename the test functions we have so far:

 * `Test_001` becomes `Test_map_01`
 * `Test_002` becomes `Test_map_02`
 * `Test_003` becomes `Test_TxtToCsv_01`

-The new test cases we are about to add will be named `Test_exe_01` etc. For our application we could get  away without grouping, but once you have more than, say, 20 test cases grouping is a must.
-Therefore we take the opportunity to demonstrate how this can be done.
+The new test cases we are about to add will be named `Test_exe_01`, etc. For our application we could manage without grouping, but once you have more than, say, 20 test cases, grouping is a must.
+So we demonstrate now how this can be done.

 ### The "Initial" function